 We also may collect personal information about individuals or companies without their direct authority.
-This may occur for example when a client provides us information about another party involved in a matter or documents are produced by our client regarding another party.
+This may occur, for example, when you provide us information about another party involved in a matter or you produce documents regarding another party.

-Furthermore if we are unable to gather personal information directly from you we will seek your consent to gather the information from other parties.
-If an entity provides us with personal information about another individual or company, it is the entities responsibility to ensure they are permitted to release such information for our use.
+If we are unable to gather personal information directly from you, we will ask your permission to gather the information from other parties.
+If an entity provides us with personal information about another individual or company, it is the entity’s responsibility to ensure they are permitted to release such information for our use.

-- the individual would reasonably expect us to use or disclose the information for the secondary purpose; or
+- You would reasonably expect us to use or disclose the information for the secondary purpose; or

-- if the information is health information and the use or disclosure is necessary for research, or the compilation or analysis of statistics, relevant to public health or public safety:
+- The information is health information and the use or disclosure is necessary for research, or the compilation or analysis of statistics relevant to public health or safety; or

-- the organisation reasonably believes that the use or disclosure is necessary to lessen or prevent:
+- We reasonably believe that the use or disclosure is necessary to minimise or prevent the following:

-- a serious and imminent threat to an individual’s life, health or safety; or
+- A serious or imminent threat to an individual’s life, health or safety; or

-- a serious threat to public health or public safety; or
+- A serious threat to public health or safety; or

-- Disclosure or use of the secondary information is otherwise permitted under the National Privacy Principles.
+- Disclosure or use of the secondary information is otherwise permitted under the Australian Privacy Principles.

-Go To Court Lawyers may use your personal information to contact you to inform you of our other services that may be of assistance to you, promotions, special offers and significant changes to the company.
-We will not sell your personal information to any third party for their marketing purposes unless you consent to this.
+Go to Court Lawyers may use your personal information to contact you to inform you of our other services that may be of assistance to you, promotions, special offers, and significant changes to our organisation.
+We will not sell your personal information to any third party for their marketing purposes unless you give permission for us to do so.

-If you do not wish to receive such material from us please do not hesitate to contact us on 1300 636 846 or by mail to GPO Box 111, Brisbane and inform us of same.
+If you do not wish to receive direct marketing material from us, please contact us on 1300 636 846 or by email at [email protected] and let us know.

 Security of personal information

-Go To Court Lawyers take all reasonable steps to ensure your personal and confidential information is kept secure from unauthorised access, disclosure, misuse or modification.
+Go To Court Lawyers take all reasonable steps to ensure your personal and confidential information is kept secure from unauthorised access, loss, interference, modification, misuse or disclosure.

-We do this by a number of methods, including but not limited to the following:
+We do this through a number of methods, including but not limited to the following:

-- Updated firewalls and security systems on computers;
+- Maintaining updated firewalls and security systems on computers;

-- Offices are securely locked and protected after hours;
+- Offices are security locked and protected after hours;

-- Very personal information kept in a safe custody safe;
+- Very personal and sensitive information is kept in a safe custody safe;

-As well as this, when your matter is completed and invoices paid, we will archive your matter in a safe and secure storage area which we can access only when necessary.
-After 7 years from archiving your matter will be safely and securely destroy your file if we do not require your personal information anymore.
+In addition to the above, when your matter is completed and all invoices are paid, we will archive your matter in a safe and secure storage area which we can access only when necessary or requested.
+After seven years, your matter will be safely and securely destroyed if we do not require your personal information anymore.

 Updating your personal information

-In order to properly maintain your legal matter will require your personal information to be up to date.
-If you are aware of any personal information that we hold needs updating please contact us either in writing or by telephone to notify us of same.
+In order to properly maintain your legal matter, we require your personal information to be up to date.
+If you become aware of any personal information that we hold which requires updating, please let us know.

-Also if you wish for us to no longer use part or all of your personal information, please let us know.
+If you wish for us to no longer use part or all of your personal information, please let us know.
 You can call us on 1300 636 846 or email [email protected] to advise us of your wishes.
-If we do not consider grounds to amend your personal information or that your personal information should be deleted we will notify you of our reasons in writing.
+If we do not consider it reasonable to update or delete your personal information, we will let you know in writing.

 Accessing your personal information

-You may contact us in writing to GPO Box 111 Brisbane, and request to access your personal information that we hold about you.
+You may contact us in writing at [email protected] and request to access your personal information that we hold about you.
 Depending on the information requested, you may need to provide us with identification from the individual or organisation the information concerns.
 In some cases there may also be costs incurred in order for us to retrieve the information and you will need to pay such reasonable costs.

-After letting us know of your complaint, and if you are still not satisfied with how we have handled your concern, you may refer the matter to the Federal Privacy Commissioner by phoning 1300 363 992 or writing to the Office of the Australian Information Commissioner, GPO Box 5218, Sydney NSW 2001 (https://www.oaic.gov.au/about-us/contact-us).
+After letting us know of your complaint, and if you are still not satisfied with how we have handled your concern, you may refer the matter to the Office of the Australian Information Commissioner by calling 1300 363 992 or by writing to the Office of the Australian Information Commissioner, GPO Box 5218, Sydney NSW 2001 (https://www.oaic.gov.au).

-If you require any further information about the way we collect, use and secure your personal information please do not hesitate to contact us on 1300 636 846.
+If you require any further information about the way that we collect, use, secure and disclose your personal information, please contact us on 1300 636 846.